Hazards Planning Center

 Karen Sands, AICP

-Karen Sands is the director of planning, research and sustainability for the Milwaukee Metropolitan Sewerage District (MMSD) where she's worked for over 15 years.
-With a career spanning 25-plus years, Sands has held a number of planning positions in the public and private sectors in Wisconsin, Maine, and New York.
+Karen Sands is the director of planning, research, and sustainability for the Milwaukee Metropolitan Sewerage District (MMSD) where she's worked for over 15 years.
+With a career spanning 25-plus years, Sands has held several planning positions in the public and private sectors in Wisconsin, Maine, and New York.
 She is an Envision Sustainability Professional (ENV SP) and serves on boards of directors for the Water Quality Board of the International Joint Commission, Southeastern Wisconsin Watersheds Trust Inc., Northwest Side Community Development Corporation, and Discovery World.
 She is also secretary for the APA's Wisconsin Chapter.

 Presenter